 4. How Long Can Ohio Disability Claimants Get SSI Payments?

-Ohio disability recipients must pass an update every 3-7 years.
+Anyone who gets Ohio disability benefits must pass an update every 3-7 years.
 For Ohioans over 65, benefits continue as long as they remain financially eligible.
 Younger recipients can no longer receive SSI benefits if they fail a disability update.

 5. Does the Social Security Administration Offer Health Insurance for People on SSI Benefits?